rbaygildin/learn-enterprise-libraries/learn_postgresql/README.md

 # Recursive queries

-1. Select subset of original set of digits which's sum is not more than specified amount
+1. Select subset of original set of digits which's sum is not more than specified amount (greedy algorithm)
 ```sql
 WITH RECURSIVE r(row,
                  res,